List of Johns Hopkins University defunct societies: Ubiquiteers

-The Pithotomy Club
+Pithotomy Club

 Founding and early history

-The Pithotomy club was a medical student club formed by the first senior class in 1897.
+The Pithotomy Club was a medical student club formed by the first senior class in 1897.
 The original intention of the club was to foster a sense of brotherhood among the students and also to encourage informal interactions between the faculty and students.
-It started when William G. MacCallum and Joseph L. Nichols had rented a house at 1200 Guilford Avenue and as a housewarming celebration invited Drs.
-William H. Welch and William Osler, other faculty members, and friends to the house and entertained them with a keg of beer.
-These gatherings were repeated several times and finally, several classmates joined MacCallum and Nichols to organize what became known as the Pithotomy Club.
+It started when William G. MacCallum and Joseph L. Nichols rented a house at 1200 Guilford Avenue and invited Drs.
+William H. Welch and William Osler, other faculty members, and friends attended a housewarming event that included a keg of beer.
+These gatherings were repeated several times, and finally, several classmates joined MacCallum and Nichols to organize what became known as the Pithotomy Club.
 The word "Pithotomy" was invented by MacCallum when he combined the Greek words pithos, meaning vessel, and otomos, meaning to open.
 Together the words mean, to Pithotomists at least, "to tap a keg."
 The club's constitution, written in 1897, states its mission in this manner: "the promotion of vice among the virtuous, virtue among the vicious, and good fellowship among all."

 The Four Doctors by John Singer Sargent, 1905, the four physicians who founded Johns Hopkins Hospital.

 From left to right: William Henry Welch, William Stewart Halsted, Osler, Howard Kelly.
 Olser and Welch were frequent guests of the Club.

-The pithotomy show
+Pithotomy Show

 The decade of the turn of the century saw the advent of the Pithotomy Show, an annual event put on by the Pithotomists as they vented four years of frustration toward the faculty while retaining their affection for individual faculty members.
 For the faculty, the show provided more than a chance to "see ourselves as others see us" by allowing them to spend an informal evening with their colleagues, drink a little too much, sing a little too loudly, and relive what for some professors was decades of show attendance.
 The show often contained offensive material and was generally regarded as a bit raunchy.
 The show would eventually lead to the club's demise over a century later.

-The beer slide
+Drinking and gambling

 As the club became older, it became infamous for its vice.
 Members often engaged in illicit drinking activities during Prohibition and illegal gambling.
 Neighbors often complained about the incessant partying and noise.
-The beer slide was one of the most infamous aspects of the club which occurred immediately after the Pithotomy show.
-The floor was generally covered in beer and members were sent sliding around on the floor.
+The beer slide was one of the most infamous aspects of the club, which occurred immediately after the Pithotomy show.
+The floor was generally covered in beer, and members were sent sliding around on the floor.
 Alumni often recall humorous anecdotes about the beer slide gone wrong.